And roll away the reel world, the

 The Brazen Head Volta: Joycean Film & Video

-Note: This section is slated to be restored by Summer 2023.
+Note: This section is slated to be restored over the next few years.
 Until then, most of the links go directly to YouTube.
 As the Brazen Head creates its own pages for these films, they will be announced on the “What’s New?” page.

 This section of The Brazen Head explores films related to Joyce, from cinematic adaptations of his work to documentaries about his life.